Warfion/Azure-Sentinel/Scripts/Mitre Att&ck/Get-MitreAttTech/README.md

 `Get-MitreAttTech -OutputFormat JSON -OutputPath "techniques.json"`

+## Parameters
+- BaseUrl (string): The base URL for the MITRE ATT&CK data.
+Default is "https://github.com/mitre/cti/tree/master/enterprise-attack/attack-pattern".
+- OutputFormat (string): The format for outputting the data.
+Options are None, CSV, or JSON.
+Default is None.
+- OutputPath (string): The path to save the output file.
+Default is the current directory with the filename techniques.csv.

 It looks like I couldn't retrieve the specific contents of the Get-MitreAttTech.ps1 file.
 However, I can help explain what a PowerShell script file typically contains:

 Functions and Cmdlets: PowerShell scripts often include custom functions or cmdlets to perform specific tasks.